-- World’s largest private equity firm overhauls legacy Windows File Server infrastructure with CTERA Cloud Storage Gateways and Enterprise File Sync and Share to enable “always-on” file access for globally distributed offices and users
+- Leading private equity firm overhauls legacy Windows File Servers to enable “always-on” file access for globally distributed offices

 - Enables instant business continuity for regional offices worldwide

-- Realizes immediate ROI by eliminating legacy backup processes and services
+- Realizes immediate ROI by reducing overhead and enhancing productivity

 - Eliminates silos of systems administration and globalizes data through CTERA’s centrally managed Storage–as-a-Service platform